 - Testosterone, which stimulates bone formation and calcium absorption

 - DHEA, which is a precursor hormone that increases the levels of estrogen, progesterone and testosterone, while also inhibiting bone resorption and stimulating bone formation

-- growth hormone (GH), which also stimulates bone formation and inhibits resorption
+- Human growth hormone (HGH), which also stimulates bone formation and inhibits resorption

 However, any condition or behavior that affects hormone balance can have an impact on bone health.
-For example, chronic stress, which leads to overactivity of the adrenal glands, and overactive thyroid or parathyroid glands are also associated with osteoporosis.
+For example, chronic stress, which leads to overactive adrenal glands, and overactive thyroid or parathyroid glands are also associated with osteoporosis.
 Therefore, maintaining optimal hormone balance is also crucial to maintaining strong, healthy bones—at any age.